ironsoul0/ironsoul.me/src/posts/savage.md

 We now will focus on the last and deepest level of iconography - intrinsic level.
 Panofsky described this one as _“unconscious process”_ of looking at things in a text.
 For him, it is the _“ultimate goal”_ of iconology because it reveals the message of an author of the text.
 Let’s try to penetrate _“a lot”_ on this level of iconology.
 I should probably note that everything I am going to say further is my personal opinion and it obviously could be different for any of you.
 There is no writing by 21 Savage where he describes the message of his song.
 This message is determined independently by each of us and we do it unconsciously.

 I believe that Joseph’s message in _“a lot”_ is all about supporting the idea of _“i am > i was”_.
-He shows misfortunes made to him and his family members and underlines the wealth in which they live now.
+He shows misfortunes happened with him and his family members and underlines the wealth in which they live now.
 However, he does not forget the fact that money brings problems too and that understanding makes him better than he was in the past.

 ## Semiotics

 Please let me introduce you to semiotics by citing this [video](https://www.youtube.com/watch?v=R7VA95JdbMQ).

-> _The field of study that explores how humans and other organisms derive meaning from the world around them._
+> _**Semiotics** - the field of study that explores how humans and other organisms derive meaning from the world around them._

 In other words, the purpose of semiotics is to analyze signs and derive their implied meanings.
-There are three main types of signs as semiotics suggests.
-These are icons, symbols and indices.
+There are three main types of **signs** as semiotics suggests.
+These are **icons**, **symbols** and **indices**.

-For this analysis, I will mainly focus on indices because they are much more important for delivering the message of the video and are used very frequently.
-If we keep it short, indices are the type of signs that are connected with the object they represent in a logical way.
+For this analysis, I will mainly focus on one specifix **index** because I believe it is the most important sign for delivering the message of the video due to its non-obviousness and deepness.
+If you do know what an index is, **indices** are the type of signs that are connected with the object they represent in a _logical_ way.

 For example, have a look at figure 7.
 We can see a funeral coffin but what does it represent?
-I personally connect this funeral to the tragedy that happened to 21 Savage (death of his younger brother).
+If we treat it as an **icon**, it would represent the coffin itself but what if there is a deeper meaning behind it?

+Many people argue but I believe that this scene is shown to viewers in such a manner so the room looks like a place which is full of _grief_.
+Pay attention to the light: there is a darkness in all 4 directions.
+If we look at a man standing in front of the coffin, he holds his hand near to his head and this indicates an insufferable loss.
+In this case, the _white coffin_ acts as a **signifier** of _irreversibility_ which is **signified**.

 ![Figure 6](../images/savage/fig7.png)

 <center class="image-desc">
 Figure 7.
 Funeral coffin acting as an index
 </center>

+## Final thoughts

+_"a lot"_ by 21 Savage is a very deep and meaningful video clip and everyone can treat it as he/she wants.
+In this blog, I tried to analyze it from my perspective but it is up to you to agree or disagree with my arguments.